cvmfs/doc-cvmfs/cpt-graphdriver.rst

 Installation
 ------------

-The folling steps install and activate the CernVM-FS graph driver plugin.
+The following steps install and activate the CernVM-FS graph driver plugin.

  1. Install the plugin with ``docker plugin install cvmfs/graphdriver``.
 The command ``docker plugin ls`` should now show the new plugin as being